-The conditions under which an action can be invoked may depend on policies associated with the action.

-The Action Level Policies MUST be reflected in (or subsumed by) the Service Policies because such policies may be critical to determining whether the conditions for use of the service are consistent with the policies asserted by the service consumer.
-For example, if an action requires interaction with another service and that other service has licensing requirements, then the service with such an action also has the same requirement.
-The Service Policies are included in the service description.

-Similarly, the result of invoking an action is one or more real world effects, and any Action Level Real World Effects MUST be reflected in the Service Level Real World Effect included in the service description.
-The unambiguous expression of action level policies and real world effects as service counterparts is necessary to adequately describe what constitutes the service interaction.
-For example, if an action allows for the tracking of user preferences, then the service with such an action results in the same real world effect.

-An adequate service description MUST provide a consumer with information needed to determine if the service policies, the (business) functions, and service-level real world effects are of interest, and there is nothing in the technical constraints that preclude use of the service.

-1600 Note at the service level, the business functions are not concerned with the action or process models.

-1601 These models are detailed separately.

-The service description is not intended to be isolated documentation but rather an integral part of service use.
-Changes in service description SHOULD immediately be made known to consumers and potential consumers.
+- 1575 scheduled maintenance and access attempts at these times would fail.
+Dependencies related to the - process model do not affect the presence of a service although these may affect whether the business - 1577 function successfully completes.
+The service as a whole may provide fallback if a dependency is not met, - and the service description may indicate functionality without explicitly containing details of how - dependencies are satisfied or otherwise mitigated. - 1580 The conditions under which an action can be invoked may depend on policies associated with the action. - 1581 The Action Level Policies must be reflected in (or subsumed by) the Service Policies because such - 1582 policies may be critical to determining whether the conditions for use of the service are consistent with the - 1583 policies asserted by the service consumer.
+For example, if an action requires interaction with another - 1584 service and that other service has licensing requirements, then the service with such an action also has - 1585 the same requirement.
+The Service Policies are included in the service description. - 1586 Similarly, the result of invoking an action is one or more real world effects, and any Action Level Real - 1587 World Effects must be reflected in the Service Level Real World Effect included in the service description. - 1588 The unambiguous expression of action level policies and real world effects as service counterparts is - 1589 necessary to adequately describe what constitutes the service interaction.
+For example, if an action - allows for the tracking of user preferences, then the service with such an action results in the same real - 1591 world effect. - 1592 An adequate service description must provide a consumer with information needed to determine if the - 1593 service policies, the (business) functions, and service-level real world effects are of interest, and there is - nothing in the technical constraints that preclude use of the service. - Note at the service level, the business functions are not concerned with the action or process models. - 1596 These models are detailed separately. - 1597 The service description is not intended to be isolated documentation but rather an integral part of service - 1598 use.
+Changes in service description should immediately be made known to consumers and potential - 1599 consumers.